 Cut the 5 panels required using the sizes specified above.
 After you have finished countersinking the side panels, you can screw them to the coop.

-Now it’s time to fit two more panels to the coop.
+Now it’s time to fit two more panels into the coop.

 Let’s start with the gable panel and entrance panel.
 Cut the panels from your Oriented Strand Boards, using the cut table above, and proceed to countersink and then screw.

-Now, there is one remaining piece of panelling to measure cut and fit; the front panel.
+Now, there is one remaining piece of paneling to measure cut and fit; the front panel.

 Now fit the front panel to the coop frame.